Importance

 AOT has adopted the Noise Balanced Approach recommended by the International Civil Aviation Organization (ICAO) for managing aircraft noise pollution in a balanced and effective manner.
 This approach is implemented at AOT-operated airports and consists of four key elements:

-1. Reduction of Noise at Source:
+- Reduction of Noise at Source:

 AOT encourages airlines to use aircraft equipped with engines and designs that emit lower noise levels.
-Airlines are also advised to manage aircraft weight appropriately to support noise reduction at the source.
+Airlines are also advised to manage aircraft weight appropriately to support noise reduction at the source. - Land-use Planning and Management:

-AOT provides relevant data—including airport development plans and noise impact zones—to land-use planning authorities to support informed decisions regarding appropriate land utilization around airport areas.
+AOT provides relevant data—including airport development plans and noise impact zones—to land-use planning authorities to support informed decisions regarding appropriate land utilization around airport areas. - Noise Abatement Operational Procedures:

 Airlines operating at AOT airports are required to comply with flight operation procedures—particularly take-off and landing—that minimize noise pollution.
-These procedures must maintain aviation safety and consider other key factors such as airport capacity, preferential runway use, air traffic management efficiency, and airport accessibility.
+These procedures must maintain aviation safety and consider other key factors such as airport capacity, preferential runway use, air traffic management efficiency, and airport accessibility. - Operating Restrictions:

 Restrictions are placed on high-noise aircraft.
 At Suvarnabhumi, Don Mueang, and Chiang Mai International Airports, aircraft must comply with the noise limits outlined in Chapter 3 of Annex 16 of the Convention on International Civil Aviation (Chicago Convention).
 These requirements are published in the Aeronautical Information Circular (AIC) and must be observed by all airlines.

-In addition, to monitor and mitigate noise impacts, AOT conducts noise level measurements using both permanent automatic monitoring stations—operating 24 hours a day—and temporary stations, which conduct biannual measurements over continuous 7-day periods.
+In addition, to monitor and mitigate noise impacts, AOT conducts noise level measurements using both permanent automatic monitoring stations—operating 24 hours a day and temporary stations, which conduct biannual measurements over continuous 7-day periods.

 Air Quality Management